intel/cc-oci-runtime/README.rst

 details.
 Also note that all instances of the runtime will append to the global log.

-The global log file is named ``cc-oci-runtime.log``, and will be written into the directory specified by "``--root``".
-The default runtime state directory is ``/run/opencontainer/containers/`` if no "``--root``" argument is supplied.

 Additionally exist the possibility to log hypervisor's stderr and stdout into ``$hypervisorLogDir/$containerId-hypervisor.stderr`` and ``$hypervisorLogDir/$containerId-hypervisor.stdout`` respectively if the ``--hypervisor-log-dir`` option is specified.
 Note that ``$hypervisorLogDir`` and ``$containerId`` are variables provided by user through ``--hypervisor-log-dir`` option and ``create`` command respectively.

-Note: Global logging is presently always enabled in the runtime, as ``containerd`` does not always invoke the runtime with the ``--log`` argument, and enabling the global log in this case helps with debugging.

 Command-line Interface
 ----------------------